 Next, you’ll need to pay the deposit.
 This is held in a trust account and also cannot be accessed by the developer until settlement.

-You’ll need to choose a mortgage broker or solicitor to handle the paperwork involved with your purchase.
+You’ll need to choose a solicitor to handle the paperwork involved with your purchase.
 At this point, you will need to clarify any special terms and conditions of the sale.
 Your lender or mortgage broker will help you with all your mortgage documents.

 Benefits of a house and land package

 House and land packages offer so many convenient and affordable features.
 Building a new home means you can create a place that ticks all your boxes.
 You can work with your builder to modify a floorplan and personalise your inclusions.

 House and land packages tend to be cheaper than buying an established home, therefore the potential for capital growth is generally higher.
 On top of this, you will also be locking in today’s prices which means you can enjoy further capital growth before you are required to pay the balance at settlement down the track.
 Some builders will also lock in their prices too.
 All of this will likely mean that you will have more money left over to customise or add upgrades to your home to suit personal requirements.

 Given that there are two contracts (one for the land and one for the build) you will also be able to take advantage of stamp duty savings as you will only be required to pay this Duty on the land contract as opposed to the whole price – which is the case if there was only one contract.